jkbhagatio/rpg/readme.md

 # RPG

 RPG is a 2d role-playing game.
 Currently in development.
-Core developer goals for this project are to: 1.
-Explore game dev in Python (e.g. using Pyglet and PyGame); 2.
-Explore UI (e.g. using PyQt5) and low-level graphics (e.g. using OpenGL, PyOpenGL) libraries; 3) Integrate python with low-level compiled code (e.g. C) 4.
-Use best practices in Python packaging (e.g. adhering to PyPA, using setuptools); 5.
-Use best development practices in CI/CD solutions and documentation (e.g. Flake8, PyTest, Tox, Travis CI, Github Actions, ReadTheDocs); 6.
-Use best practices in OOP Design Patterns.
+Core developer goals for this project are to:

+1. Explore game dev in Python (e.g. using Pyglet and PyGame)
+2. Explore UI (e.g. using PyQt5) and low-level graphics (e.g. using OpenGL, PyOpenGL) libraries
+3. Integrate python with low-level compiled code (e.g. C)
+4. Use best practices in Python packaging (e.g. adhering to PyPA, using setuptools)
+5. Use best development practices in CI/CD solutions and documentation (e.g. Flake8, PyTest, Tox, Travis CI, Github Actions, ReadTheDocs)
+6. Use best practices in OOP Design Patterns.

 ## Resources